-The genomic DNA (gDNA) of the abomasal contents was extracted using a DNA extraction kit® (Pishgam Sanjesh, Tehran, Iran) based on the manufacturer's instructions.
+The genomic DNA (gDNA) of the abomasal contents was extracted, using a DNA extraction kit® (Pishgam Sanjesh, Tehran, Iran) based on the manufacturer's instructions.
 The genome's quality and quantity were analyzed using NanoPhotometer® NP80 (IMPLEN, Germany).
-All PCR assays were performed in a final volume of 25 μL with Taq DNA Polymerase Master Mix RED® (Ampliqon, Denmark) and 3 μL DNA/cDNA, using the T100 Thermal Cycler (Bio-Rad, USA).
+All PCR assays were performed in a final volume of 25 μL with Taq DNA Polymerase Master Mix

+RED® (Ampliqon, Denmark) and 3 μL DNA/cDNA, using the T100 Thermal Cycler (Bio-Rad, USA).
 The amplified products were detected through electrophoresis on 1.5% agarose gels stained with a safe DNA stain (SinaClon, Iran).
-To perform a PCR test, specific primers for Chlamydia abortus were used: CHLAMA1 (Forward: 5'-CTCACCATTGTCTCAGGTG-GA- 3') and CHLAMA2 (Reverse: 5'-ACCGTAATGGGTAGGAG-GGGT-3'), targeting an 823 base pair (bp) sequence.
-Moreover, C. abortus ATCC VR656 was used as the positive control.
+To perform a PCR test, specific primers for Chlamydia abortus CHLAMA1 (Forward: 5'used: were CTCACCATTGTCTCAGGTGGA-3') CHLAMA2 (Reverse: 5'and ACCGTAATGGGTAGGAGGGGT-3'), targeting an 823 base pair (bp) sequence.
+Moreover, C. abortus ATCC VR656 was used as positive control.
 The reaction conditions included 35 cycles and an annealing temperature of 59°C.